Why you can trust Jerry

 Some of the main components that help a diesel engine start can include:

-Glow plugs.
+- Glow plugs.
 A glow plug is used in a diesel engine to help it start.
 This is a pencil-shaped metal heating device.
 It uses power from a truck’s battery to warm up.
-Once it’s warm, diesel fuel is sprayed on the tip of the glow plug, igniting the fuel regardless of overall engine temperature.
+Once it is warm, diesel fuel is sprayed on the tip of the glow plug, igniting the fuel regardless of overall engine temperature.

 There are three main ways to start up a diesel truck, each depending on the type of truck, how old the truck is, and technology it has installed, such as air intake heaters.

 Regardless of how you start your diesel truck, make sure the parking brake is always on and the truck is in neutral or park.

 Option 1: Reference the glow plug